javaman12/jpmc_message/README.md

 A simple messaging app to show Java proficiency

 To test the code:
-Run MessageDemo
+Run MessageDemo<br/>
-    This will start the AMQP Broker and subscribe for messages Run TestRunner
+&ensp;This will start the AMQP Broker and subscribe for messages<br/>
+Run TestRunner<br/>
-    This will loop sending various messages to the topic.
+&ensp;This will loop sending various messages to the topic.